 Two in three bottles are white, with the rest mostly red plus a tiny percentage of rosé or sparkling.
 Rosé and sparkling are not traditional but have emerged in recent decades because of demand.
 Last year Croatia produced about 102 million 750ml bottles, an increase of about a third on the previous year.
-In 2014, the most recent global figures, Croatia ranked 32nd among wine producing nations.
+In 2014, the most recent global figures, Croatia ranked 32nd among wine-producing nations.

 Croatian vineyards were replanted by grafting traditional varieties onto American root stock.
 A handful of pre-phylloxera vines still survive on the islands of Korčula and Susak.
-The image below shows shows an observation tower in Korčula’s old city.
+The image shows shows an observation tower in Korčula’s old city.

 Many vineyards were destroyed during Croatia’s war of independence from 1991-95.
 A return to small, independent producers has seen Croatian wines once again competing with the best in the world.

 Croatian grape varieties can be confusing to foreigners partly because the spellings are unfamiliar but mainly because many varieties are only grown in a very limited area.
-The main white varietals are Malvasija, Grk and Posip.
-The last two are only found on the island of Korčula, and Grk is only made in Lumbarda on Korčula.
-Grk gets its name from “Greek” – an indication of the significance of Greek influence.
+The main Dalmatian white varietals are Malvasija, Grk and Posip.

+Interestingly, both Venice and Korčula claim to be the birth place of Marco Polo, the famous explorer.
+Korčula has two museums devoted to him.
+Locals there claim that Korčula’s noble families used both Croatian and Italian spellings of their name.
 One of the noblest families was called Pilič, which means chicken in Croatian.
-Locals mainain Marco Pilič was also known as Marco Polo because pollo means chicken in Italian.
+Locals maintain Marco Pilič was also known as Marco Polo because pollo means chicken in Italian.
 The fly in the ointment is the fact that Korčula was part of the Hungarian empire when Marco was born in 1254.

 The best-known red on the islands and the coastal mainland is Plavac Mali (it translates as “little blue”), a cross between Dobričić and Zinfandel.
 The latter is also known as Crljenak Kaštelanski in Croatia, where it is believed to have originated.
 In Italy that grape is called Primitivo.
 The Peljesac Peninsula, which includes Korčula and the mainland, is widely regarded as producing the country’s best reds.
 One of the best I tasted was a 2012 Plavac Mali by the Pecotič family at the Konoba Komin restaurant in Korčula’s old town (label shown left).
-These wines need to be cellared for two to three years, and then decanted for a couple of hours when served.
+These wines need to be cellared for two to three years, and then decanted for a couple of hours before being served.